 Schizoaffective disorder facts

-- Schizoaffective disorder is an illness characterized by psychotic symptoms (delusions and hallucinations) and mood problems.
+- Schizoaffective disorder is a condition that includes psychotic symptoms (delusions and hallucinations) and mood problems.

-- There are two types of schizoaffective disorder: bipolar and depressive.
+- There are two kinds of schizoaffective disorder: bipolar and depressive.

-- There is no specific known cause for schizoaffective disorder.
+- There is no known single specific cause for schizoaffective disorder.

-- Schizoaffective disorder symptoms and signs include those of schizophrenia in addition to a manic episode and/or a major depressive disorder.
+- Schizoaffective disorder symptoms and signs include those of schizophrenia in addition to a manic episode or a major depressive episode.

 What is schizoaffective disorder?

-Schizoaffective disorder is an illness with persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
+Schizoaffective disorder is an illness that is characterized by persistent psychotic symptoms, like hallucinations or delusions, occurring together with mood problems of depressive, manic, or mixed episodes.
+The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the mental-health diagnostic manual, called the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.
 Statistics on how common this disorder is range from 0.2% in the general United States population up to as much as 9% of psychiatrically hospitalized people.
-Schizoaffective disorder is thought to occur at least as commonly as schizophrenia and less often than bipolar disorder.
+Schizoaffective disorder is thought to occur at least as often as schizophrenia and less often than bipolar disorder.